Date and time

 Dr. Franziska Sielker is a Lecturer for Planning and Housing at the Department of Land Economy at the University of Cambridge and Associate Member of Cambridge Centre for Planning and Housing.
 Her research is at the intersection of fundamental and applied research with a focus on European Spatial Governance, planning and housing and the Belt and Road Initiative.
 She has regularly been involved in studies and projects with direct impact in policy making at the European, regional or local level.

-Communicating science to policy makers is an essential skill to maximise the impact of your research.
+Communicating scientific content to policymakers is an essential skill when aiming to maximise the impact of your research.
 It requires finding the right angle, hook or entry point that can catch attention.
-It should link to current policy debates and issues.
+It should also link to current policy debates and issues.
 The message should be simple, but not simplistic.
-Lewis Dijkstra will share some of his insights drawing from his 20 years experience at the interface of science and policy.
+In this session the presenter will share insights drawing from his 20 years’ experience at the interface of science and policy.

 Lewis Dijkstra is the Head of the Economic Analysis Sector of the Directorate-General for Regional and Urban Policy in the European Commission.
 He is the editor the Cohesion Report, which analyses economic, social and environmental issues in EU regions and cities.
 He is also a visiting professor at the London School of Economics.